richcreations/Ghettotator/README.md

 First use the terminal or startup script to launch rotctld.
 Now open Gpredict, go to the Rotator Controller, click the enable rotator button, select a satellite to track in the drop down menu, and hit track.
 That's it... the rotator should start following the sat from AOS to LOS.
 After reaching LOS, the rotator will move to the next predicted AOS location for the satellite.

 ## Easycomm Commands
 The easycomm lib is used by the rotator control to interface with computer software, via a UART connection (com port).
+The default baud rate for Wire Wiggler is 9600.
 Here is the list of valid terminal commands that easycomm responds to (* currently not all commands are implemented):

 * AZ, Move azimuth to (degrees 1 decimal place)
 * EL, Move elevation to (degrees 1 decimal place)